You are here:

 Questions and Answers about Sprains and Strains

-This booklet contains general information about sprains and strains, which are both common injuries.
+This publication contains general information about sprains and strains, which are both common injuries.
 Individual sections describe what sprains and strains are, where they usually occur, what their signs and symptoms are, how they are treated, and how they can be prevented.
 If you have further questions, you may wish to discuss them with your health care provider.

 What Is the Difference Between a Sprain and a Strain?